RichAWarren/READMEs/start-to-develop-js.md

 alert(wave('Gabriel'))
 ```

-Maybe you adviced that we have forgotten some semicolons, don't worry I
+You may have noticed that we have forgotten some semicolons, don't worry I
 did it intentionally because Brackets will tell us our syntax errors.

 - Click on the warning button: